Whatsapp Icon

 The symptoms generally include bleeding from the anus or rectum, anal itching, pain in the area of the anus, and a mass or growth in the anal canal.

-The risk factors include ageing, promiscuity, smoking, history of anal cancer (relapsing), Human papillomavirus (HPV), Drugs or conditions that suppress the immune system.
+The risk factors include aging, promiscuity, smoking, history of anal cancer (relapsing), Human papillomavirus (HPV), and Drugs or conditions that suppress the immune system.

 Types of Anal cancer

-Anal cancer is often categorised into two types they are, Cancers of the anal canal (above the anal verge), and Cancers of the perianal skin (below the anal verge).
+Anal cancer is often categorized into two types they are, Cancers of the anal canal (above the anal verge), and Cancers of the perianal skin (below the anal verge).

 • Squamous cell carcinoma: It is the most common type of anal cancer.
-The tumours start in the squamous cells that line most of the anal canal and the anal margin.
+The tumors start in the squamous cells that line most of the anal canal and the anal margin.

 • Basal cell carcinoma: It is a type of skin cancer that can develop in the perianal skin.
 They are often treated with surgery to remove the cancer.
 It is a rare type of anal cancer.